Security and Compliance

 On May 25, 2018, a new landmark privacy law called the General Data Protection Regulation (GDPR) takes effect in the European Union (EU).
 The GDPR expands the privacy rights of EU individuals and places new obligations on service providers like Quick Base which store and process EU personal data.

 Quick Base views GDPR as an opportunity to deepen our commitment to privacy and data protection best practices.
 Similar to existing legal requirements, compliance with the GDPR requires a partnership between Quick Base and our customers in their use of our platform.
-Quick Base will comply with the GDPR in the delivery of our service to our customers and we are also dedicated to helping our customers comply with the GDPR.
-We have closely analyzed the requirements of the GDPR and are working to make enhancements to our products, contracts, and documentation to help support Quick Base’s and our customers’ compliance with the GDPR.
-In addition to ensuring our own compliance with the provision of GDPR by the required date, we will be releasing an updated data processing addendum that contains additional provisions to assist our customers with their compliance with the GDPR.
+Quick Base complies with the GDPR in the delivery of our service to our customers and we are also dedicated to helping our customers comply with the GDPR.
+We have closely analyzed the requirements of the GDPR and have made enhancements to our products, contracts, and documentation to help support Quick Base’s and our customers’ compliance with the GDPR.
+In addition to ensuring our own compliance with the provision of GDPR, Quick Base's updated Data Processing Addendum, available upon request, contains additional provisions to assist customers with their compliance with the GDPR.

 Quick Base utilizes subprocessors for the provisioning of our Services to you as described in our agreements on https://www.quickbase.com/terms-of-service.
 For a list of our sub-processors please see https://www.quickbase.com/data...